 Parameters To Be Addressed

 IDEM will complete a comprehensive sampling program in the watershed that will be based on the current impairments.
-Approximately 18 sites will be assessed for general chemistry, nutrients, habitat, fish and macroinvertebrate communities.
-For a comprehensive list of all parameters, the please reference the approved work plan.
+Approximately 18 sites will be assessed for general chemistry, nutrients, habitat, and fish and macroinvertebrate communities.
+For a comprehensive list of all parameters, please reference the approved work plan.